 When sex makes headlines, it’s usually for all the ‘wrong’ reasons.
 Do a Google News search (see images below) for sex and you will see endless examples of sex gone bad; shame making articles, heinous violations, articles espousing bigger-better-faster-stronger, or a celebrity sex tape that begins to circulate and the accompanying moral outcry is proof of society’s demise.
-Rarely if ever is the subjective nuance of sexuality discussed, nor is it encouraged in the face of (often justified) rage, the holding of the status quo or as a part of overall health and wellbeing.
-While such a delicate area of the human condition is so heavily legislated and socially policed, it’s no wonder so many of us feel powerless and afraid to stand our ground to make meaningful sexuality a part of daily conversations.
+Rarely, if ever, is the complex nature of sexuality discussed, nor is it encouraged.
+Black and white assertions are made to serve as click bait- not as education.
+The trouble with this is while such fear and danger based stories dominate our public discussions about sex, we have little incentive nor examples to reimagine what healthy eroticism can look like.
+While such a delicate area of the human condition remains so heavily legislated and socially manipulated, it’s no wonder so many of us feel powerless and afraid to stand our ground to make meaningful sexuality a part of daily conversations.
 But by learning to engage with sex from a place within that extends beyond knee-jerk responses to social conditioning, we have the opportunity to create something genuinely meaningful and empowering – on our own terms.

 Atrocious sexual violations need to be discussed in public and at length.
 These are cultural issues that intersect deeply with the core of my work.
 Much of the work that I do is repairing the damage caused not only by sexual violations, but also the way sex is dealt with culturally.
 The aforementioned Google search highlights how mainstream media focuses almost exclusively on negative depictions of sex that perpetuate fear, shame and stigma.
 What I would like to see in addition to these narratives (not instead of), are more examples that celebrate and empower people whose relationships with sexuality inform their identity, their wellbeing and their relationships.
 It’s rare for us to read stories of genuine sexual freedom and empowerment.
 It’s even rarer to read about sex that leads to greater understanding of the nature of sexuality.
 In the same way we celebrate fitness and cooking on TV – why don’t we also celebrate sex?
 What is it about sex that means it remains a vital component of wellbeing that must be silenced, shamed or less valuable than any of our other ‘achievements’?